 Most spoonies I know have pets that are incredible companions.
 We find joy in making our pets happy.

 - Anything that smells

 - Gift cards to stores we cannot enter due to allergies or mobility issues.
 If you’re going to give a gift to an online store, please consider the shipping fee.

-There are exceptions if you’re willing to also give your time and energy.
+There are exceptions if you’re willing to put in extra time and energy!
 For example:

 - Buy a few clothing items for the recipient to choose from and offer to return/exchange what doesn’t work.
 Soft, loose clothing is best.

 - Restock their favorite products.
 Take the time to find out exactly what they enjoy most.